arifcaliskan/MovieSearchApp/README.md

 # Movie Search App
-A movie searching app using omdb API
+A responsive movie searching app using omdb API
 ## React, Components, UseState, useEffect, API Exercises
 I used React for functionality and Tailwind for styling, also React Icons for Icon pack.
 I have practiced Components, UseState and UseEffect Hooks and worked with omdb API for displaying movies.
 ## Search Function